- Why are evaluations being conducted online this year?

 Q: I am a teacher or department head.
 How do I check course evaluation results?

-Q: What are the dates of the Spring 2014 online evaluations?
+Q: What are the dates of this semester's online evaluations?

 Q: Why is the deadline not extendable?